canalplus/rx-player/src/parsers/manifest/dash/wasm-parser/README.md

 Currently, the DASH-WASM parser parses in one go the XML.

-1. The XML data is continuously fed to the WebAssembly, which just sees it as an array of bytes, it then goes through the quick-xml dependency - a Rust "crate" (equivalent to a node module).
+1. The XML data is continuously fed to WebAssembly as bytes.
+A small streaming tokenizer reads XML elements, attributes and text without first building a DOM.

-2. As quick-xml encounters new XML elements (it uses an event-driven SAX parser approach which continuously parses the MPD, not a DOM one reading it fully in advance), quick-xml will notify our WebAssembly code that this is the case.
+2. The Rust processor consumes those XML events and handles the parts of the MPD used by the RxPlayer.

 3. The WebAssembly code assigns to each recognized element a number (defined as a Rust and TypeScript enum).